ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Publications
 ======

-As of September 2025, I have 500+ citations (Google Scholar) with an H-index of 13.
+As of December 2025, I have 550+ citations (Google Scholar) with an H-index of 13.

 I have authored papers published in proceedings/journals, such as ACL, EMNLP, NAACL, SIGIR, CIKM, AAAI, ECIR, and TOIS.
 1. **Adaptive Personalized Conversational Information Retrieval**